 We now turn to the problem of writing a type checker based on a specification of static semantics, focusing on the difficulties surrounding name binding features.
 We will argue that type checkers face a scheduling problem in constructing the relevant environment and symbol table (or scope graph) to be able to type the names used in a program.
 Consider again the typing rules in Fig. 2b.
 A type checker arriving at the block faces the problem that the downward propagating input environment is constructed from the upward propagating output environment.
 For this reason, the type checker needs to be staged: it first needs to aggregate the binding from the block, before it can type check the expressions in the right environment.
 This simple example demonstrates how name binding induces dependencies between tasks in a type checker.
 Name resolution (and thus type checking) is only sound with respect to the typing rules if queries are only executed after all relevant information has been aggregated.

 The binding features of a language determine how difficult it is to find a sound schedule.
 A language with forward references requires a schedule in which binding aggregation happens before querying.
-In this simple example this schedule can be entirely static: one can always collect all definitions before ever typing their bodies.
+In our simple example, the schedule can be entirely static: one can always collect all definitions before ever typing their bodies.
 First class modules and type-dependent name resolution require more dynamic scheduling.
-For example, the resolution of a member name $\mathfrak m$ in a Java or Scala expression $\mathfrak e.\mathfrak m(\dots)$ requires the type of $\mathfrak e.$ Typing $\mathfrak e$ can in turn depend on all kinds of name resolution and type-checking tasks.
-This means that name resolution cannot be statically stratified into stages, unlike, e.g., Haskell, where all names can be resolved before type checking.
+For example, the resolution of a member name m in a Java or Scala expression e.m(...) requires the type of e.
+Typing e can in turn depend on all kinds of name resolution and type-checking tasks.
+This means that name resolution cannot be statically stratified.